Kaizen86/Uni-Notes/Digital Signal Processing/Discrete Convolution.md

-Calculating these by hand is a bit tedious, but luckily computers can do that for us.
-MATLAB has a dedicated function called `convolution`, and others have similar but it usually isn't called a convolution for some reason.

 Discrete convolution is defined as follows: $y[n] = (x*h)[n]$
 - The $*$ means convolution, not multiply!
 See [[Convolution Theorum]] for more information.
 - Can also be written as $x[n]*h[n]$